Toromyx/karlsruhe-garbage-calendar/README.md

 ## Contributing

-Write a strongly worded letter to the city administration of Karlsruhe to provide this functionality themselves.
+Write a letter to the city administration of Karlsruhe to provide this functionality themselves.